mbj/unparser/README.md

 Generate equivalent source for ASTs from whitequarks awesome [parser](https://github.com/whitequark/parser).

-This library is in early development stage and still has some bugs/missing features.
+This library is able to reproduce 100% of ruby 1.9 and 2.0 syntax.
+Including its own source code.
-Nevertheless it is able to regenerate it own source and serves well for [mutant](https://github.cm/mbj/mutant) mutators and the in-memory vendoring for self hosting mutant.
+It serves well for [mutant](https://github.cm/mbj/mutant) mutators and the in-memory vendoring for self hosting.

 This library dropped the reproduction of 1.8 syntax in the 0.1.0 release.
+It currently does not have support for 2.1 specific syntax.

 Usage
 -----